UNDP-Data/SIDS-data-platform-ML-backend/README.md

 .
 If we increase it to above 1, it will minimize the unavailable probability.
 But the system automatically receivers from any system unavailability.

+### Storage
+Using Azure Storage File Share to store model datasets.
+File Share mounted on the docker container at the startup as a volume with read and write access.
+All the pods sharing the same storage.

 ## Developer Guide
 ### Folder Structure
 Source code repository structured in the following way